drkarim/lassy/README.md

 # Lassy
 <p>
-Lassy is a C++ library useful for interrogating the image around an object of interest.
-This is performed using point or vertex normals of the object's 2D surface mesh.
+Lassy is a C++ library useful for interrogating the image around an object of interest using a surface normal analysis.
+This is performed using point or vertex normal profiles of the surface mesh.

-In a typical use case, a 2D surface mesh is generated of the object of interest.
-The mesh surface normals are then used for interrogating pixels around the object of interest.
+In a typical use case, a surface of the 3D object of interest is generated.
+The surface normal intensity profiles are then used for interrogating the 3D image around the object of interest.

 A simple example application of this library would be to interrograte the image around an organ or anatomical structure in a medical 3D image.
 There are special applications in cardiac imaging for which this library was built, especially to interrogate the image around chambers of the heart.